 While we love our firearms, a lot of folks don’t have the same feelings about them.
 In fact, they regard them as liabilities rather than as assets.

-Here are a couple approaches to dealing with firearms:
+From my own experience, here are a couple examples of how to deal with firearms:

-Here’s another: If your kids would enjoy a weapon from your collection, consider giving it to them BEFORE you are gone.
+Second: If your kids would enjoy a weapon from your collection, consider giving it to them before you check out.
 That way, you can share what you know and be comforted in the idea that the weapon you love is going to be treasured.

 3. Your military vehicles